 Student exhibitions explore the History of Science, Technology and Medicine

-Curating Science is a new MA programme running for the first time this academic year at the University of Leeds.
-One of the core course modules — Interpretations — gives students the chance to curate their own exhibitions, working with the rich cultural collections located on the University campus.
+One of the core course modules on the MA Curating Science and Technology — Interpretations — gives students the chance to curate their own exhibitions, working with the rich cultural collections located on the University campus.

 Scientific collections featured strongly in this year's Interpretations module.
-One group of students (hailing from across our MA programmes) worked with the Museum of the History of Science, Technology and Medicine to develop the exhibition Lighting the Way: Leeds and the Magic Lantern.
+One group of students worked with the Museum of the History of Science, Technology and Medicine to develop the exhibition Lighting the Way: Leeds and the Magic Lantern.
 The display focused on magic lanterns and their influence on teaching methods at the University of Leeds from the mid-nineteenth century.

 The exhibition launched on the 13 December 2018, drawing positive feedback from staff and visitors alike.
 Student curator Stuart Bowes, currently on the MA Art Gallery and Museum Studies, said of the experience:

 "It’s strange to think how prevalent magic lanterns were a century ago and yet now they are largely forgotten.
 Investigating the Museum’s collections of lanterns, slides and attachments for our exhibition felt like rediscovering a lost world, yet one not so different from our own.

 "I believe their fascination lies in their versatility: our exhibition barely scratched the surface of the varied contexts in which they were used and the diverse subjects that they displayed."